Without government supervision, there’s always a possibility you’re dealing with unregulated investment scams!

 So what is a collective investment scheme?
-It’s a type of fund popular in the United Kingdom and certain other Commonwealth nations.
+It’s a type of fund popular in certain Commonwealth nations.
 It’s collective because it combines the financial resources of several different people.
 For this reason, another term for it is a pooled investment.

 Such funds may be public (e.g., mutual funds) or private (e.g., hedge funds).
 Either way, professional managers typically administer them.
 These managers invest the pooled resources in stocks, bonds, property, or similar assets.
 Members of the pool share profits (or losses) in proportion to the size of their investment.

 Exercise Maximum Caution

 Here’s a general rule: Exercise maximum caution before you agree to join an unregulated collective investment scheme.
 A professional financial adviser is your best bet to determine if the offer is legitimate.
 And, no less importantly, if it is appropriate for you and your needs.
 Make sure you know if there are any hidden fees.
 Ask what the rate of return realistically will be.
 And what the basis is for claiming so.